Asynchronous Federated Reinforcement Learning with Policy Gradient Updates: Algorithm Design and Convergence Analysis

 {\bf Comparison to the synchronous setting:} Synchronous FedPG needs $\mathcal{O}(\epsilon^{-2.5})$ trajectories in total, and each agent needs $\mathcal{O}(\frac{\epsilon^{-2.5}}{N})$ trajectories.
 However, in synchronous FedGP the server has to wait for the slowest agent at each global step, which can still slow down the training process.
 Let $t_{i}$ denote the time consumption for agent $i=1,\cdots, N$ at local steps with finite values.
+As the agent has the same computation requirement in each iteration (The number of collected samples is the same.), we assume that the time complexity in each iteration is the same.
 Then, the waiting time on the server for each step becomes $t_{\max} \coloneqq \max t_{i}$ for FedPG.
 Our AFedPG approach keeps the same sample complexity as FedPG, but the server processes the global step as soon as it receives an update, speeding up training.
 Specifically, the average waiting time on the server is $\bar{t} \coloneqq \frac{1}{\sum_{i=1}^{N} \frac{1}{t_{i}}} < \frac{t_{\max}}{N}$ at each step.
-Thus, the asynchronous FedPG achieves better time complexity than the synchronous approach regardless of the delay pattern.
+Thus, the asynchronous FedPG achieves less time complexity than the synchronous approach regardless of the delay pattern.
 The advantage is significant when $t_{\max} \gg t_{min}$, which occurs in many practical settings with heterogeneous computation powers across different agents.
-We illustrate the advantage of AFedPG over synchronous FedPG in Figure \ref{fig:asyn_time}.
-As the server only operates one simple summation, without loss of generality, the time consumption at the server-side is negligible.
+We illustrate the advantage of AFedPG over synchronous FedPG in Figure \ref{fig:asyn_time} in Appendix \ref{app:experiments_comp}.
+As the server only operates one simple summation, without loss of generality, the time consumption at the server side is negligible.